science-computing/wartungsplan/README.md

     #Directory to ics file.
 Calendar only needs to be readable.
     directory = /media/shareX/Wartungspläne.ics

+The direcotry options only allows paths within the file system.
+To include remote calendars mount a share or download the calendar file.
+The calendar is not modified so does not have to be synched back.
+Systemd can download e.g. using curl.
+For type=oneshot ExecStart commands are executed sequentially if commands fail the entire unit fails.

 ### Mode of operation ###

 You would create several calendar files according to your need and run them